kleopatra999/productive/README.md

 While `case`, `|>` and `with` are very useful, they each have limitations.

-  1. `case` tends to hide the high level steps in the procedure due to branching and nesting.
+  1. `case` tends to hide the high level steps in the pipeline due to branching and nesting.
 Additionally, it can become very ugly fast when there are many steps and/or many branching conditions.
 Notice in the `case` implementation above, with only two steps it is already a little hard to quickly pick out the steps.